Siphonophore

 Like other hydrozoans, some siphonophores emit light to attract and attack prey.
-While many sea animals produce blue and green bioluminescence, a siphonophore in the genus Erenna was only the second life form found to produce a red light (the first one being the scaleless dragonfish Chirostomias pliopterus).
+While many sea animals produce blue and green bioluminescence, a siphonophore, Erenna sirena, was only the second life form found to produce a red light (the first being the scaleless dragonfish Chirostomias pliopterus).

 Anatomy and morphology

 Colony characteristics

 Siphonophores are colonial hydrozoans that do not exhibit alternation of generations but instead reproduce asexually through a budding process.
 Zooids are the multicellular units that build the colonies.
 A single bud called the pro-bud initiates the growth of a colony by undergoing fission.
 Each zooid is produced to be genetically identical; however, mutations can alter their functions and increase diversity of the zooids within the colony.
 Siphonophores are unique in that the pro-bud initiates the production of diverse zooids with specific functions.
 The functions and organizations of the zooids in colonies widely vary among the different species; however, the majority of colonies are bilaterally arranged with dorsal and ventral sides to the stem.
 The stem is the vertical branch in the center of the colony to which the zooids attach.
 Zooids typically have special functions, and thus assume specific spatial patterns along the stem.